knpuniversity/javascript/knpu/ep1-basics/sweet-alert-create-promise.md

 # Sweet Alert: Create a Promise!

 And we also *also* know that both functions are passed a value, and what that value is depends on the library.
-And an `arg` arg to `.catch` and log it.
+Add an `arg` to `.catch` and log it.
 Ok, refresh, hit delete and hit cancel.
 Oh, it's a string: "cancel".
 Try it again, but hit escape this time to close the alert.
 Now it's `esc`.
 Interesting!
 If you search for "Promise" on its docs, you'll find a spot called "Handling Dismissals".
 Ah, it basically says: